No intro, take me right to the qualities of a great social media manager.

 3. They pay attention to detail

 Sweating the small stuff is important for social media managers, because these tiny details come together to build your overall presence and determine how much impact your content has.
-Sure, others may think that you can just go in and edit or delete posts on most platforms (we’re looking at you, Twitter) but due to algorithms, you should always aim to get it right the first time.
+Sure, others may think that you can just go in and edit or delete posts on most platforms, but due to algorithms, you should always aim to get it right the first time.

 “The details aren’t the details.
 They make the design.”